mosn/htnn/site/content/en/docs/reference/plugins/pre_lua.md

 ## Description

-This plugin allows Lua snippets to be run at the beginning and the end of a request, by leveraging Envoy's `lua` filter.
+The `preLua` plugin allows Lua snippets to be run at the beginning and the end of a request, by leveraging Envoy's `lua` filter.

 Because Envoy uses the onion model to proxy requests, the execution order is: